Navigation auf uzh.ch

 Promising Active Ingredient for Lupus Therapy

 In lupus, the immune system attacks its own structures, causing inflammation and organ damage.
-A UZH study shows: The natural active ingredient gluconolactone regulates the immune system and could offer a gentler therapy.
+A UZH study shows that natural active ingredient gluconolactone could offer a more targeted therapy.

 • abstractImage